joinpursuit/Pursuit-Core-Web/react_2/user_authentication_frontend/user_authentication_frontend.md

 `logoutUser` has an interesting flow.
 First, it logs out our user on the backend via an Axios request to the route `/users/logout`.
 Then, it removes our session from our session storage by way of `Auth.deauthenticateUser`.
 Finally, it asks the component to check to see whether the user exists in our session storage, updating the React state to reflect our new logged-out status.
 It handles every aspect of logging out, step by step, from the backend all the way to presentation.

 Although the login function is not included in this component, rest assured it'll follow a similar pattern.

+`checkAuthenticateStatus` is querying a backend route to see if our user is logged in.
+If they are, it then checks to see if the user on the backend is the same as the token we're putting on our frontend.
+If it isn't, or if we aren't logged in on the frontend, it logs us out.
+This is to make sure two things are consistent between the backend and the frontend:

+- That both of them know **whether or not** we're logged in.
+- That both of them understand and agree on **who** is logged in.

 Let's see what our app is rendering: